continuouspipe/continuouspipe/documentation/content/guides/laravel.md

             - "3360:3360"

     redis:
-        image: redis:3.0
+        image: quay.io/continuouspipe/redis3:stable
         expose:
             - 6379
         ports:
             - "6379:6379"
 ```

 Here we have three services, `web`, `database` and `redis`.
 Our `web` service is our main service that builds from our Dockerfile previously mentioned.
-This will link to our `database` and `redis` services which are just standard `redis:3.0` and `mariadb:latest` official images.
+This will link to our `database` and `redis` services which use `quay.io/continuouspipe/mysql5.7:stable` and `quay.io/continuouspipe/redis3:stable` respectivly.
+These are just standard `redis:3.0` and `mysql:5.7` official images in a simple wrapper that allows a faster patching mechanism.

 We are injecting `APP_ENV` into our web container as a build argument.
 This will allow `composer install` to run on `docker-compose up`.
 Essentially, this means a developer can simply clone the project repo and start the Docker container and all the setup is handled for them.
 No more manual steps should be required.

 Additionally our web container is exposing both port `80` and `443`, this is because our base [php7-nginx](https://github.com/continuouspipe/dockerfiles/tree/master/php-nginx) image is creating a self signed SSL certificate and forcing our app to use `https://` as default.

-There are a few environment variables being set for our `web` container, one is `REDIS_PORT` and the other is `APP_USER_LOCAL`.
-I have encountered issues where the `REDIS` connection fails when running our Laravel app inside Docker, to elevate the connection issues we inject the `REDIS_PORT` into the container with our `docker-compose.yml`.
-The `APP_USER_LOCAL` is used to fix volume permission issues.
+There is an additional environment variable being set for our `web` container, `APP_USER_LOCAL`, which is used to fix volume permission issues.

 **Please note: `APP_USER_LOCAL` should only be used in development as using this could cause a security risk.
 Please see [Volume Permission Fixes](https://github.com/continuouspipe/dockerfiles/tree/master/ubuntu/16.04#volume-permission-fixes) for more information**